 The world must unite to limit global temperature rise to 2oC.
 It must also work hard to keep the 1.5oC alive and relevant.
 All parties need to establish bold and immediate actions and raise their ambitions.
 We require strong commitments, especially from those countries that are in a position to do so.
 Those that can and do can set an example for the rest of the world.

-At COP27, countries can fulfill their pledges and commitments toward delivering on the targets set by the Paris Agreement.
+At COP27, countries can fulfil their pledges and commitments toward delivering on the targets set by the Paris Agreement.
 This year’s Convention should create a work program for climate change mitigation.

 Extreme weather events like forest fires, floods, and heat waves have now become an everyday reality for us.
 At COP26, world leaders, governments, and state parties restated that they are committed to enhancing global action for adaptation.
 COP27 will ensure that parties make crucial progress toward adaptation, resilience, and assisting vulnerable communities.